harshuu090/Customer-Churn-Prediction/README.md

-📞 Telco Customer Churn Analysis & Prediction
+📞Customer Churn Analysis & Prediction

 📌 Project Overview

 This project focuses on analyzing and predicting customer churn using the Telco Customer Churn dataset.